 - Internships must apply or expand skills or knowledge learned at Lake Forest College. - The bulk of the internship work is to be at the site of the internship, where the intern is gaining experience with organizations, industry and people, and where the intern is under the supervision of one person. - Internships are open to juniors or seniors.
-In special circumstances, to be determined by the Internship Supervisor and the Director of the Center for Chicago Programs, sophomores may be allowed to receive credit for internships. - To prevent any potential conflicts of interest, students must disclose any familial relationships with employees of the organization where they wish to intern.
+In special circumstances, to be determined by the Internship Supervisor and the Associate Vice President for Career and Professional Development/Director of Internships, sophomores may be allowed to receive credit for internships. - To prevent any potential conflicts of interest, students must disclose any familial relationships with employees of the organization where they wish to intern.
 No student may intern for a company owned or managed, fully or in part, by a family member.
 The on-site supervisor may not be a member of the intern's family or anyone working under the supervision of a family member. - Continuation of part-time or summer jobs may not serve as internships. - A student will not normally receive more than three internship credits toward the total number of credits necessary for graduation (not including foreign internship credit).
 A maximum of two credits will be awarded for each internship.
 Any student seeking more than two internship credits must show that not more than two credits will be for internship experiences that are similar in terms of skills or knowledge learned or applied. - For each credit, approximately 150 hours of on-the-job experience will be required.
-The number of hours may be reduced if the internship involves significantly more written or creative work, as required by the Internship Supervisor. - Internships will be graded Credit/D/F. - Internship proposals must be approved by the student's academic advisor, the Internship Supervisor, and the Director of the Center for Chicago Programs/Director of Internships. - Commission-based internships will not be approved for academic credit.
+The number of hours may be reduced if the internship involves significantly more written or creative work, as required by the Internship Supervisor. - Internships will be graded Credit/D/F. - Internship proposals must be approved by the student's academic advisor, the Internship Supervisor, and the Associate Vice President for Career and Professional Development/Director of Internships. - · Commission-based internships will not be approved for academic credit.